Rams rally to Super Bowl with stunning 20-17 win over Niners

 But after Kupp’s second TD catch and a tying field goal on a drive extended by Jaquiski Tartt’s brutal dropped interception, the Rams drove for Matt Gay’s go-ahead, 30-yard field goal with 1:46 to play.

 Los Angeles’ defense then won it when Aaron Donald got hold of Jimmy Garoppolo and forced him to fling a pass toward JaMycal Hasty.
-The ball caromed high in the air off Hasty’s hands and came straight down to Howard, who didn’t miss it.
+The ball caromed high in the air off Hasty’s hands and came straight down to Howard — and the fourth-year pro didn’t miss it.

 “I’ve got total trust and confidence in that defense, man,” said Stafford, who passed for 337 yards in the third playoff victory of his 13-year career.
 “They’ve been unbelievable all year.
 Way to freakin’ ice the game.
 I loved it.”